Tuesday, September 9, 2025

 Dot points summary of my Hacker Theory (2)

-This is the twenty-second instalment of my "Dot points summary of my Hacker Theory (2)," part #43 of my Turin Shroud Encyclopedia.
+This is "Dot points summary of my Hacker Theory (2)," part #43 of my Turin Shroud Encyclopedia.
 In keeping with its purpose to "help me answer questions about my Hacker Theory in any future online interviews" and "Graphics will be `flashcards' which I may hold up to the camera to illustrate a point" (04Jul25), I won't normally include graphics, which will keep this dot points format as brief as possible.
 For more information see "Dot points summary of my Hacker Theory (1)."
 Again, if a reference looks the same as another (e.g. "08Dec22"), when it is clicked it will open at the correct place.

 Newcomers start with: "The Turin Shroud in a nutshell"

-[Index #1] [Previous: Dot points summary of my Hacker Theory (1): #42] [Next: To be advised #44].
+[Index #1] [Previous: Dot points summary of my Hacker Theory (1): #42] [Next: "Dot points summary of my Hacker Theory (3)" #44].

 Leaks In early July 1988, after Arizona laboratory had completed its dating[08Dec22], Zurich was mid-way through its[08Dec22], but before Oxford had started its dating[24Jun14], leaks about the Shroud's radiocarbon-dating results began to appear in English newspapers[24Jun14].